 Companies use an intranet-based VPN to create a wide area network (WAN).
 It connects multiple local-area networks (LAN) to combine information and resources securely across different offices.

-An extranet-based VPN is utilized for industries that have partners to share data without compromising their internal networks and privacy.
-Once a partner connects to the company’s VPN, the former can only access information allowed by the latter.
+An extranet-based VPN is utilized for industries with partners to share data without compromising their internal networks and privacy.
+Once a partner connects to the company’s VPN, the former can only access information the latter allows.

 A VPN protocol is a method used by a VPN application to establish a connection to the server.

 It determines how you log in, how the selected server authenticates itself to the service, the type of encryption, and the processes used to transport data.

 How Does It Work?

 VPN protocols operate differently, but most revolve around encryption privacy services.

 Authentication assures that your device interacts with a reliable server, while encryption renders the connection unreadable to hackers.